lenasterg/ls-wp-ccsearch/tags/2.0/readme.txt

 - Info page

 = Credits =
-- The plugin is inspired and based on the [CC Search] (https://ccsearch.creativecommons.org/) and since version 2.0  wouldnt't be possible without the [Creative Commons Catalog API] (https://api.creativecommons.engineering/)
+- The plugin is inspired and based on the [CC Search] (https://ccsearch.creativecommons.org/) and it wouldnt't be possible without the [Creative Commons Catalog API] (https://api.creativecommons.engineering/)
-- The plugin since version 3.0 uses the [openverse API] (https://api.openverse.engineering/v1/)
 - The plugin's code is based on the [WP Pexels] (https://wordpress.org/plugins/wp-pexels/)  code by WPclever.net
 - Pointer's code is based on [https://code.tutsplus.com/articles/integrating-with-wordpress-ui-admin-pointers--wp-26853] (https://code.tutsplus.com/articles/integrating-with-wordpress-ui-admin-pointers--wp-26853)
 - Many thanks to [Stavroula Stasinou](https://www.linkedin.com/in/stavroulastas/) for the free creation of header image and plugin icon.